vuongducphuong/documentation/content/legal/terms/partnership.rst

 4.3 Partner Recognition
 -----------------------
-ODOO will promote "Official Partners" on the Odoo Partners list on odoo.com.
+ODOO will promote "Official Partners" on the Odoo Partners list on leansoft.vn.

-ODOO grants PARTNER, on a non-exclusive basis, the right to use and reproduce the ODOO Partner logo of the corresponding partnership level, and the "Odoo" name in relation to this partnership agreement.
+ODOO grants PARTNER, on a non-exclusive basis, the right to use and reproduce the ODOO Partner logo of the corresponding partnership level, and the "Leansoft" name in relation to this partnership agreement.

 Each Party undertakes to respect all the rights of the other Party in all the items referred to in